Magick Wand Working Theory & Practice

 The wand.
 The Magic Wand!
 People may mock the Broom, misinterpret the Knife or accidentally use the Cauldron as an ashtray, but the Wand, even before Harry Potter, can only be understood as a magical tool.

-I make and even sometimes use wands.
+I make and use wands as a big part of my magickal practice.
 It is something of a specialty for me, and here I will share my understandings with you.
 I learned these things by reading them in books, listening to trees, interpreting the growth of vines, and by working directly with the god Mercury.

 Wands are usually made of metal or wood, and often topped and sometimes bottomed with stones.
 The wood or metal conducts the magical energy, and the stone point is to direct or radiate the energy.
 If a bottom stone is used, it is to absorb or ground energy in the hand before it is transmitted up into the wand itself.
 Although the wand is primarily used to transmit energy, words, or will from the practitioner towards the goal to manifested, sometimes the wand can be used to receive or summon energy or deities, and in this case a grounding stone is especially functional, and top stones can be selected to enhance this capacity.